 Another study conducted by Arizona State University found that drinking vinegar with meals reduced caloric intake by 200–275 calories over the entire day, which could be incredibly beneficial for weight loss.

 You may find that consuming ACV with meals keeps you feeling full faster, and for a longer period of time, so add it to your diet if you’re trying to reduce calorie intake.

 2. Boosts Fat-Burning

-When paired with a healthy diet and regular exercise, there’s no doubt that the apple cider vinegar results in weight loss and increased fat-burning.
+When paired with a healthy diet and regular exercise, there’s no doubt that ACV helps with weight loss and fat-burning.
 Animal models show that acetic acid, one of the main compounds found in apple cider vinegar, can help block body fat accumulation by altering several specific genes and proteins involved in fat storage.

 3. Stabilizes Blood Sugar

 One of the hallmark signs of low blood sugar is increased hunger and cravings.
 As blood sugar levels start to dip, hypoglycemia symptoms such as hunger, fatigue and weakness can start to set in.

 Fortunately, adding an apple cider vinegar weight loss drink to your daily routine can help stabilize blood sugar levels to prevent sudden spikes and crashes.
 One study actually found that drinking ACV helped reduce blood sugar levels after a meal by 31 percent.

 It’s also been shown to improve insulin sensitivity, which allows your body to use insulin more efficiently to optimize blood sugar control.